CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, actionable skill with excellent executable code examples and clear validation workflows.
-The main weaknesses are moderate verbosity (some explanatory content Claude doesn't need) and the monolithic structure that could benefit from splitting into overview + detailed reference files.
-The checklists and validation steps are particularly well done.
+This is a strong, actionable skill for Terraform provider action implementation with excellent executable code examples and clear validation workflows.
+The main weaknesses are moderate verbosity (some explanatory content Claude doesn't need) and the monolithic structure that could benefit from splitting into focused reference files.
+The checklists and error handling patterns are particularly valuable.

 Suggestions